How to

 full picture if trying to minimize exposures to EMF.

-The figure on page three gives an overview of the frequency
+The figure on page two gives an overview of the frequency bands,

 The gauss meter